 - Include as part of the list the titles, all authors listed, publishers, edition numbers, copyright dates, published dates, and other information necessary to identify the specific textbooks required for the course.

-In response to concerns expressed by students regarding the escalating price of textbooks, the Faculty Senate and the Dean of the Faculties Office urge all instructors and departments to:
+In response to concerns expressed by students regarding the escalating price of textbooks, the Faculty Senate and the Office of Faculty Development and Advancement urge all instructors and departments to:

 - Make decisions regarding adoption of new textbook editions very carefully.
 If there are no substantive changes in a new edition, consider staying with the current edition.

 Requiring the use of a textbook written by the instructor of the course, by a relative of the instructor, or by a team of authors that includes the instructor, is considered a conflict of interest when the potential royalty income exceeds $500 (Section 112.313, Florida Statutes).
-If a faculty member wishes to use a textbook under these circumstances and will receive more than $500 in one year from that use, he or she must request permission from the President in writing, through the Dean of the Faculties.
+If a faculty member wishes to use a textbook under these circumstances and will receive more than $500 in one year from that use, he or she must request permission from the President in writing, through the Vice President for Faculty Development and Advancement.
 The memo should include a justification of why the required text is the only one uniquely suited for use in the author’s class, as well as the number of students expected to enroll in the class.

 In 1971, the Florida Legislature enacted a statute requiring that “each full-time faculty member at any institution . . . who is paid wholly from state funds shall teach a minimum of 12 classroom contact hours per week,” providing, however, that any faculty member who is assigned by the departmental chair or other appropriate University administrator to certain other specific duties “shall teach a minimum number of classroom contact hours in proportion to 12 classroom hours per week as each especially assigned aforementioned duties and responsibilities bear to 12 classroom contact hours per week.”
 See “credit hour” explanation.

-The Center for Teaching and Learning (part of Academic and Professional Program Services) supports the FSU teaching community in pursuit of instructional excellence by providing a broad range of instructional support services designed for all types of teaching formats and provides special workshops for faculty members and Teaching Assistants.
-See http://learningforlife.fsu.edu/ctl/.
+The Office of Distance Learning (ODL) supports the FSU teaching community in pursuit of instructional excellence by providing a broad range of instructional support services designed for all types of teaching formats and provides special workshops for faculty members and Teaching Assistants.
+See http://distance.fsu.edu/instructors.

-Faculty and students may receive support for testing, evaluation, and scan reporting needs through The Center for Assessment and Testing.
-The Center also schedules and administers a variety of national, state, and course-related examinations.
-See http://learningforlife.fsu.edu/cat.
+Faculty and students may receive support for testing, evaluation, and scan reporting needs through the Assessment and Testing unit of the Office of Distance Learning.
+The unit also schedules and administers a variety of national, state, and course‐related examinations.
+See http://distance.fsu.edu/instructors/assessment-and-testing.